SalvatoreLS/gymBot/README.md

 # gymBot
-A telegram bot bot for handling workouts, see progression and statistics and get update suggestions.
+A telegram bot bot for handling workouts, see progression and statistics, and get update suggestions.

 Work in progress...